 Matteo reached into his pocket and took out a folded stack of euros.
 When he offered the bills to Emily, Alina looked as if she wanted to kill him.
-Thirty minutes later, and they were all piled into his tiny new car, touring vineyards as far as one could see.
+Thirty minutes later, they found Emily’s luggage and piled into his car.

 Emily briefly glanced at the menu before setting it down.
 “Can you order a pizza for me?”

 “I don’t know.”
 Emily stepped away with her phone in hand.
 “The one with marinara.”

 From the corner of his eye, Matteo noticed the troubled way Emily glanced back at him.
 With her head down, she slipped into the restaurant and disappeared.
 Matteo pulled out a chair and sat down across from Alina.
 He reached for her hand and held it in his.

 At the table next to them, a woman struggled with her two boys, fighting over an electronic toy.
 Then a baby in a young man’s arms began to wail.
 Finally, the man had enough and scolded his sons.
 Despite the distraction, Matteo couldn’t take his eyes away from his wife.